webhooksite/docs/docs/custom-actions/action-types.md

 ## HubSpot

 With the HubSpot application, you can create Contacts in our HubSpot CRM system.
+(This action is new, and we're still exploring possibilities - if you want more capabilities for the HubSpot action, please [let us know](https://support.webhook.site)!)

 !["HubSpot" Custom Action screenshot](/images/hubspot_action.png)